fredhutchio/r_intro/week4.md

   - loaded `tidyverse` and used its data science tools to manipulate and filter data

-This last session continues our explorations of tidyverse with a specific focus on data visualization.
-By the end of today’s session, you should be able to use `ggplot2` in R to:
+This last week’s material continues our explorations of tidyverse with a specific focus on data visualization.
+After completing this material, you should be able to use `ggplot2` in R to:

   - create and modify scatterplots and boxplots
   - represent time series data as line plots